pepcape/NPGR003-23/02-ImagePalette/README.md

 test all its suggestions thoroughly.
 Especially test singular cases (one pixel input image, single color image, etc.).

+# Pilot version
+We have included a pilot version of the project, just showing how the SVG output can be done in C#.
+Only the `-o` command line argument is parsed, if present, the SVG output is generated, otherwise a textual output to `stdout` is used.

+The SVG generating code was generated with the help of `ChatGPT-3.5`.
+A couple of fixes were done manually, the overall experience can be classified as "good".
+The conversation is archived [here](https://chat.openai.com/share/c0bd824d-71e7-403d-a2a2-e418d4f16435).

 # Input images
+You can use following images for testing.

 [Red stop sign](https://unsplash.com/photos/a-snow-covered-street-with-a-red-stop-sign-Ow3ycF_ZYI4)
 [Orange windows](https://unsplash.com/photos/z9hvkSDWMIM)
 [Pool](https://unsplash.com/photos/c4Eh-VZcWoc)